daniaquazi/aws-social-scraper/README.md

 EC2 and Fargate run continuously — even when idle.
 For a scraper that runs once per hour, this wastes ~23 hours of compute per day.
 Lambda charges only per invocation (200ms average) making it ~99% cheaper for this workload.

 **Single S3 bucket over multiple storage layers:**
 The original design used both S3 and DynamoDB.
-DynamoDB adds ~$1.25/million reads with no benefit for append-only scrape data.
+DynamoDB adds cost with no benefit for append-only scrape data.
 S3 alone handles both raw and processed data with a simple prefix structure.

 **Lifecycle rules on raw data:**
-Raw HTML/JSON is only needed for reprocessing.
+Raw JSON is only needed for reprocessing.
 A 30-day lifecycle rule on the `raw/` prefix automatically deletes old files, keeping storage costs near zero.

 **SQS as rate limiter:**
 Instead of complex throttling code, SQS naturally limits concurrency.
 Combined with Lambda's batch size of 1, this prevents hammering the API and avoids rate limit costs.

-### Estimated vs actual costs
+### Pre-deployment cost estimate

+> Actual costs will be tracked in [`finops/monthly-log.csv`](./finops/monthly-log.csv) once the pipeline has been running for a full month.
+The figures below are pre-deployment estimates based on AWS pricing documentation.

 | Service | Reason | Estimated/mo |
 |---|---|---|